Wake-up-Freeman/OLD-ODISEO/docs/learn/terra-station/governance.md

 4. In the upper right corner, click **Deposit**.

-5. Enter the amount of Luna you want to deposit and enter your password.
+5. Enter the amount of Odis you want to deposit and enter your password.

 6. Click **Submit**.